wp-plugins/powerpress/readme.txt

 Blubrry PowerPress includes extensive web player options to display your podcast audio and video in your web pages.

 * 6 Audio Players: Pick from 6 audio players including the popular [1 Pixel Out Player](http://wpaudioplayer.com/whatsnew) and HTML5 audio player.
-* 2 Video Players: Pick between HTML5 video or Flow Player Classic Flash player.
+* 3 Video Players: Pick between HTML5 video, Flow Player Classic Flash player or [VideoJS](http://wordpress.org/extend/plugins/videojs-html5-video-player-for-wordpress/).
 * Position player above or below your post content or use the`[powerpress]` shortcode and position the player where you want.
 * Place the player exactly where you want by adding the [powerpress] shortcode tag directly in your post content.
 * Add video embeds from sites such as YouTube, Viddler, Blip.tv and Ustream.tv.